This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Heat 2 tablespoons oil in a 12" cast iron or other heavy skillet over MEDIUM-HIGH heat.
-When nice and hot, add half the beef cubes and season them with 1/2 teaspoon seasoning salt and fresh ground black pepper, to taste.
+- Heat 2 tablespoons oil in a 12-inch cast iron or other heavy skillet over MEDIUM-HIGH heat.
+When nice and hot, add half the beef cubes and season them with ½ teaspoon seasoned salt and black pepper, to taste.
 Allow to sit, undisturbed for a couple of minutes then stir and cook just long enough to sear the beef without cooking it through.
 Use a slotted spoon to transfer beef to the slow cooker.
-Add remaining oil to pan and repeat with remaining beef cubes, seasoning salt and pepper.
+Add remaining oil to pan and repeat with remaining beef cubes, seasoned salt and pepper.

 - Add the beef broth and Worcestershire sauce to the slow cooker and sprinkle the beef with the Italian seasoning and thyme.
-Sprinkle the diced onions and garlic over the top.Tuck a bay leaf into the mixture.
+Sprinkle the diced onions and garlic over the top and tuck a bay leaf into the mixture.

 - Delicious serve over mashed potatoes, rice, or noodles.